 Enterprise Risk Management (ERM) is critical to any successful business.
 ERM involves the identification, analysis, and management of risks that could have an impact on the organization.
-Most organizations have an erm program that monitor performance of risk exposure.
+Most organizations have an erm program that monitors the performance of risk exposure.

-Understanding Key Risk Indicators (KRIs) is important to ensure that risk is properly identified and managed.
-KRIs are metrics used to measure and evaluate risk-related information so that organizations can make informed decisions about how to best manage their risks.
+Understanding Key Risk Indicators (KRIs) ensures risk is properly identified and managed.
+KRIs are metrics used to measure and evaluate risk-related information so that organizations can best manage their risks.

 Are you ready to take control of your organization’s risk?
 Enterprise Risk Management (ERM) is all about proactively addressing the risks your business may face and taking steps to protect against their negative impacts.

-The most effective ERM processes actively identify, assess and monitor potential risks from a variety of areas, including financial performance, operational efficiency, customer relationships, technology threats.
+The most effective ERM processes actively identify, assess and monitor potential risks from various areas, including financial performance, operational efficiency, customer relationships, and technology threats.